LevittC17/LevittC17/README.md

 - 🔭 I’m currently building cloud-native backend services using microservice patterns.
 - 🌱 Always learning more about event-driven architecture and system design.
-- 🐧 Arch Linux user & terminal enthusiast.
+- 🐧 I use Arch Linux btw, and Neovim

 ---